JustSift/ReSift/docs/guides/usage-with-redux.md

 sidebar_label: Usage with Redux
 ---

-The installation is a bit different if you're already using Redux.
+> The installation is a bit different if you're already using Redux. **Please only follow this guide if you're already using Redux.** If you're not please follow the [normal installation](../introduction/installation.md).

----
+>
+> We'll most likely be moving away from a Redux implementation.
+[See here.](https://github.com/JustSift/ReSift/issues/32)

 Create the data service as you normally…